-Who doesn’t love a good charcuterie board?!
-I’m a major fan of these fun snack spreads and this Dessert Charcuterie Board might just be my new favorite.
-It doesn’t get much better than chocolate + cheese with crunchy and creamy textures; there’s just so much for the tastebuds!
+Who doesn't love a good charcuterie board?!
+I'm a major fan of these fun snack spreads and this Dessert Charcuterie Board might just be my new favorite.
+It doesn't get much better than dark chocolate, graham crackers, meats and cheeses, and more; there's just so much for the tastebuds!

 What's great about a charcuterie dessert board is that it combines sweet with salty and makes for the perfect addition to a night in; whether that's with your best pals, a bachelor night, or something like Valentine's Day!
 Get creative and make a board for the ultimate snacking experience.

 Fruit - I suggest using 3-4 different fruits for a variety of colors and shapes.
 My favorites are red grapes, raspberries, and strawberries for their vibrant colors but pineapple, blueberries, or even apple slices would work too!